Hair loss from scars

-Brandwood Clinic is home to two of the most highly regarded and experienced practitioners, both innovators and leaders in this field.
-Paul Clark and Simon Lane have an unrivalled reputation for delivering the most outstanding results attainable anywhere in the world.
+Brandwood Clinic is home to some of the most highly regarded and experienced practitioners, both innovators and leaders in this field.
+Brandwood Clinic have an unrivalled reputation for delivering the most outstanding results attainable anywhere in the world.

 SMP produces excellent results in the camouflaging of hair loss from scars on the scalp whether as a result of previous injury or from the effects left from hair transplantation.
 All hair transplants leave an element of permanent scarring – the level of which is down to the type of transplantation procedure performed.